kantengri/sticky-note/README.md

 Do not put http://www.protectedtext.com in "site" param.

-To run properly the app requires Java support for AES256 else you'll get "Illegal Key size" exception.
+**To run properly the app requires Java support for AES256 else you'll get "Illegal Key size" exception**.
-To enable this support install "Unlimited JCE Policy" files into Java installation.
+**To enable this support install "Unlimited JCE Policy" files into Java installation**.

 Run
 -------------------